 The recall affects nineteen states and the company is urging customers to throw out packages or bring them to the store for a full refund.
 No illnesses have been reported relating to the mix-up yet.

 If you have been affected by a product defect, such as the mislabeling of ingredients, the Memphis legal team at John Michael Bailey Injury Lawyers have the experience necessary to represent individuals against negligent manufacturers in order to hold the responsible party accountable.
-Call our offices today at (844) 275-8422 to learn more.
+Call our offices today at 888-WE-FIGHT to learn more.